 I’ve heard of one job sharing pair who handled the fairness issue this way: only one was allowed the employer-paid medical insurance, so that person paid for half the out-of-pocket insurance premium for the other person.

-List and Prioritize Benefits Options
+List and Prioritize Your Benefits

 Work with your prospective job partner to prioritize the benefits, figure possible negotiating scenarios and outcomes with your employer, and devise some fair, mutually-agreeable solutions for each outcome.

 Emphasize that any incremental costs are generally outweighed by the benefits of employee productivity, loyalty and retention.
+For an example in a job sharing success story I’ve highlighted, an enlightened employer provided full benefits for both job partners.
+Sweet.

-Job sharing is an excellent way to get the work done while allowing more personal time for the two individual job partners.
 Do your homework, and when you’re ready, plug the pieces into your Job Sharing Proposal Package.